-Thomas Webster, Executive Vice President, Strategy, Planning & Program Management.
+Thomas Webster, Executive Vice President & Chief Planning and Performance Officer.
 Thomas Webster was appointed to the Authority's Executive Management Team in April 2018.
 Mr. Webster leads the planning, development and financial management of the Authority's six-year, \$9 billion capital program.
 He also oversees the development and execution of the Authority's strategic and management plans and leads sustainability and business transformation initiatives.
 Mr. Webster joined the Authority in 2012 and previously served as Managing Director of the Authority's Office of Management and Budget Services.
 Prior to joining the Authority, he worked in state and local government in Maryland, including managing Washington Area Transit Programs for the Maryland Department of Transportation and as the transportation program lead for Montgomery County's Office of Management and Budget.
 Mr. Webster earned a Bachelor of Arts in Policy Studies and History and a Master of Public Administration from Syracuse University's Maxwell School of Citizenship and Public Affairs.

-Patricia Y. Lee, Esq., Executive Vice President and General Counsel.
-Patricia Y. Lee was appointed as General Counsel in July 2016.
-She came to the Authority with 30 years of public and private legal experience, domestic and global, in directing and managing all legal affairs of corporate legal functions, including mergers and acquisitions, complex commercial transactions, regulatory compliance, litigation, intellectual property and licensing, and labor and employment.
-She has been a key member of executive leadership teams and the chief legal adviser to CEOs, senior management, boards of directors, and business leaders across all regions of companies.
-She formerly served as Group General Counsel and Executive Vice President for Unify and held senior legal positions at Northrop Grumman Corporation and

-Cable & Wireless plc and was a partner at Holland & Knight LLP.
+Patricia Y. Lee, Esq., Executive Vice President, Chief Legal Officer and General Counsel.
+Patricia Y. Lee was appointed as Executive Vice President & Chief Legal Officer and General Counsel of the Authority in July 2016.
+She has over 30 years of public and private legal experience, domestic and global, in directing and managing all legal affairs of corporate legal functions, including mergers and acquisitions, complex commercial transactions, regulatory compliance, litigation, intellectual property and licensing, and labor and employment.
+She has been a key member of executive leadership teams and the chief legal adviser to CEOs, senior management, boards of directors, and business leaders across all regions and types of companies.
+She formerly served as Group General Counsel and Executive Vice President for Unify and held senior legal positions at Northrop Grumman Corporation and Cable & Wireless plc and was a partner at Holland & Knight LLP.
 Ms. Lee was also a trial attorney with the U.S. Department of Justice, Civil Division, and a litigation attorney at the international law firm of White & Case LLP.
 Ms. Lee received a Bachelor of Arts degree, summa cum laude, in Psychology from the University of Maryland and a Juris Doctor from the Harvard Law School.
 Ms. Lee is a member of the bars of Maryland, the District of Columbia, Virginia, and New York.